craydent/Proxy/README.md

 $ sudo cproxy load  --route-json '{{/var/path/to/route_definition.json}}' --index '{{route index(default:adds at the end)}}'
 ```

-cproxy load takes upt to 2 arguments.
+cproxy load takes up to 2 arguments.
 When arguments are missing, the CLI will ask a series of questions to obtain the missing arguments.

 1. route definition - json file (absolute path) or string defining the routes to initialize proxy with.
 Example json is shown below:  (-j,--route-json)
 2. route index - precedence index to insert in routes array. (-i,--index)